MileHacker Logo

 Seasonal Trends

-• EGE: Increased frequency and higher prices during winter ski season (mid-December to early April) and peak summer (July-August).
+• EGE: Increased frequency and more expensive prices in winter ski season (mid-December to early April) and peak summer (July-August).

 • DEN: Consistent year-round service, but prices still peak during major holidays and peak travel seasons.